A Boutique Law Firm Providing Services in Estate Planning, Probate/Trust Administration & Business Law

 Ryan is active in the community and currently serves on the Board of Directors with international non-profit Switchboard Missions.
 Ryan is also a past member of the Harry Phillips American Inn of Court and current member of the Tennessee Bar Association and American Bar Association.

-When he is not working or volunteering, Ryan enjoys golfing, traveling and spending time with his wife, Annika and son, Soren.
+When he is not working or volunteering, Ryan enjoys golfing, traveling and spending time with his wife, Annika, son, Soren and daughter, Atalie.

 Attorney at Law

 751 Cool Springs Blvd., Ste.
 106

 Tel: (615) 716-2063